alemar11/ios-watchos-tvos-macos-resources/README.md

 * [BWWalkthrough](https://github.com/ariok/BWWalkthrough) - BWWalkthrough is a class to build custom walkthroughs for your iOS App.
 * [Gecco](https://github.com/yukiasai/Gecco) - Simply highlight items for your tutorial walkthrough, written in Swift.
+* [HAPlayerView](https://github.com/litoarias/HAPlayerView) - Easy-to-use class for inserting videos as a wallpaper without a single line of code, all managed by Interface Builder.
 * [Instructions](https://github.com/ephread/Instructions)
 * [JTSplashView](https://github.com/kubatru/JTSplashView) - Create the beautiful splash view with JTSplashView.
 * [OnboardingKit](https://github.com/Athlee/OnboardingKit) - A simple and interactive framework for making iOS onboarding experience easy and fun.